 Take a look at these 5 online courses designed for true crime fans, including those who may want to pursue a degree in the criminal justice field.

-- Introduction to Criminology: Explaining Crime: Learn to Speak About Criminal Psychology and the Sociology of Crime Like an Expert — This course is among the highest rated criminology courses available on Udemy, an online learning platform.
+This course is among the highest rated criminology courses available on Udemy, an online learning platform.
 More than 22,000 people have taken this course by Margit Averdijk, Ph.D., a criminologist, university researcher and publisher.

 The goal of the course is to provide you with the knowledge you need to speak about criminology like an expert, gain a better understanding of why people commit crime, and understand how to critically assess daily news about real crimes.
 The pre-recorded content includes lectures on “Born to be a Criminal”: The Role of Biology and the Body; The Calculating Criminal: Classic Explanations, and The Psychology of Crime: Personality, Mental Disorders and Psychopathy.